 Boy, I hate being bullied by big companies.
 I try hard not to take these things personally.
 But they were so arrogant in the way they delivered their ultimatum.
 They never would have had the guts to play it through and I knew it.
 So we plotted a “file a motion to enforce the settlement and, in the off chance we lose, we try it” strategy.
 In angry detail.
 With our feathers up and blood boiling, we forgot, ah, that we have a client.
 So we call the client.
 She could not care less about confidentiality.
 She wants to execute the settlement and get her money.

 So what do you do?
 I know what we did: we put our hurt pride on a shelf and sent the client the release.

 The same applies to Malone’s advice about putting confidentiality on the table from jump street.
-Does that impact the amount of the settlement or their willingness to settle the case in the first place?
+Does that impact the amount of the settlement or their willingness to settle in the first place?
 Probably not in most cases.
 But who knows?
-I don’t know how I could possibly sell the client that it is worth the risk.
+I don’t know how I could sell the client, but it is worth the risk.